-The Russian government has cultivated a myth that President Vladimir Putin is the superhero, who will rescue Russia from the existential threat posed by the West.
-The Kremlin’s political agenda thrives on the sense of wounded national pride in Russia, which has developed in the aftermath of a series of devastating events for Russians over the last three decades.
-According to Putin’s current popularity ratings and public opinion polls regarding intervention in Ukraine, the Kremlin has so far been successful in marketing its apocalyptic saga.
-The main question is how much longer will the Putin administration be able to sell its myth?
+Abstract: The Russian government has cultivated a myth that President Vladimir Putin is a superhero, who needs to rescue Russia from an existential threat.
+The Kremlin’s neo-imperial political agenda thrives on the sense of an indignant national pride in Russia, which has developed in the aftermath of a series of challenging historic events that left the country with a more modest role in the international affairs than before.
+According to Putin’s current popularity ratings and public opinion polls, following Russian military intervention in Ukraine, so far, the Kremlin has been successful in marketing its apocalyptic saga.
+The main question is, how much longer will Russians buy into the myth of an existential threat?

 - II.
 Putin’s rise to power

 - III.
 War against oligarchs

 - V. Events in Ukraine